frederick-vs-ja/Quuxplusone-blog/_posts/2023-06-02-not-so-quick-pmr.md

 of the standard library (the "[BSL](https://github.com/bloomberg/bde/tree/5c9fbe8/groups/bsl/bslstl)") does not use `std::pmr`!
-Instead, the BSL defines [their equivalent of `std::allocator`](https://github.com/bloomberg/bde/blob/5c9fbe8/groups/bsl/bslma/bslma_stdallocator.h#L58-L69) to be a stateful, non-propagating allocator á là `std::pmr::polymorphic_allocator`, so that their `std::vector` is PMR-like by default.
+Instead, the BSL defines [their equivalent of `std::allocator`](https://github.com/bloomberg/bde/blob/5c9fbe8/groups/bsl/bslma/bslma_stdallocator.h#L58-L69) to be a stateful, non-propagating allocator à la `std::pmr::polymorphic_allocator`, so that their `std::vector` is PMR-like by default.
 You must go far out of your way, at Bloomberg, to encounter a container that works the same way as in the ordinary C++ STL.